 Wasted food is a major concern.
 Any product that doesn’t reach consumers is detrimental to a company’s finances.
 Consumers are also losing money on purchases they never use.
 Besides the monetary issues, there is the matter of conserving natural resources.
 Expired or damaged foods going uneaten are created using land and materials that could be put to better use.

-The Guardian suggested food production has to increase 60 percent by 2050 to feed a growing population.
-Alongside increased supply, organizations like the Food Waste Reduction Alliance want to ensure all edible materials produced find a use.
-The FWRA is collaborative effort between grocery stores, restaurants and food manufacturers that pledges to cut down on unintentional wastage and find a solution for unsellable goods.
+The Guardian suggested food production has to increase 60% by 2050 to feed a growing population.
+Alongside increased supply, organizations like the Food Waste Reduction Alliance want to ensure all edible materials produced to find use.
+The FWRA is a collaborative effort between grocery stores, restaurants and food manufacturers that pledges to cut down on unintentional wastage and find a solution for unsellable goods.

 Data Collection Prevents Unintentional Wastage

 Food manufacturers already put a lot of effort into inventory management.
-A recent Business for Social Responsibility study found only 3 percent of global food supplies were wasted by industrial practices.
+A recent Business for Social Responsibility study found only 3% of global food supplies were wasted by industrial practices.
 Consumers were the primary group responsible for waste and restaurants were second.